 Notice the wording on this covenant.
 It is not “You are my treasured possession, a kingdom of priests and a holy nation.”
 Rather it is framed as an if / then statement.
 If you do this, then I will do that.
 God makes this covenant agreement conditional.
 If Israel would obey him fully and keep their part of the covenant, then they would be his treasured possession.

 Implicit in the wording of this covenant agreement is that Israel had a choice in the matter.
 While their response is recorded as “We will do everything the Lord has said.”
 They could just as easily have said, “Thank you very much, but we’ll take it from here.”
 Israel freely entered into this covenant with God.

 It is true that they would have been both ungrateful and foolish not to have given God a positive reply.
 Clearly, God had done much for them.
 And he had promised them even more.
 But still, God gave them a choice in the matter; a free choice.

 The Covenant Renewed

-As Joshua was retiring from public life he called all of Israel together and challenged them to remain faithful to God.
-In Joshua 24:14-28 he called on the assembled people to choose who their God would be, either the Lord God, or the other gods they had encountered.
+As Joshua was retiring from public life, he called all of Israel together and challenged them to remain faithful to God.
+In Joshua 24:14-28 he called on the assembled people to choose who they would serve.
+Either the Lord God.
+Or the other gods they had encountered.
 The people responded that they would follow the Lord who had brought them out of Egypt and had given this land to them.

 Joshua went on to question their commitment to serving God.
 Again they affirmed that they would serve him.
 And Joshua then told them they were witnesses against themselves that they had made this agreement and renewed the covenant with them.